Antipurity/webenv/examples/Python/README.md

 A PyTorch implementation of an agent.

-## Structure
+## Files

+- Basic:
   - `webenv.py`: a Python bridge to `webenv.js`.
+  - `recurrent.py`: RNN training.
+(Backpropagation-through-time and synthetic gradient.)
+- Replaceable:
   - `ldl.py`: linearithmic (time and space) dense layers.
-(Factorized, for handling big inputs & outputs with neither quadratic scaling nor assumptions about structure.)
+(For handling big inputs & outputs with neither quadratic scaling nor assumptions about structure.)
   - `reinforcement_learning.py`: maximization code, for non-prediction goals.
 (Mostly by modeling the reward and maximizing the model's output.)

-- `recurrent.py`: RNN training.
-(Backpropagation-through-time and synthetic gradient.)

   - `main.py`: putting it all together.

 Unimplemented: save/load; multiple agents with the same model (which would reduce variance and make learning easier).
-Also opinions: sparsity (to make [low-dimensional representations](https://arxiv.org/abs/1906.10720) high-dimensional by combining many); [Transformers](https://arxiv.org/abs/2103.03206); non-loss [exploration reward](https://arxiv.org/abs/2101.09458) to [optimize](http://proceedings.mlr.press/v32/silver14.pdf); experience replay; [GAN losses](https://phillipi.github.io/pix2pix/), [BYOL variants](https://openreview.net/pdf?id=bgQek2O63w); literally anything else (use your imagination and/or ML expertise).
+Also opinions: sparsity (to make [low-dimensional representations](https://arxiv.org/abs/1906.10720) high-dimensional by combining many); [Transformers](https://arxiv.org/abs/2103.03206); non-loss [exploration reward](https://arxiv.org/abs/2101.09458) to [optimize](http://proceedings.mlr.press/v32/silver14.pdf); experience replay; [GAN losses](https://phillipi.github.io/pix2pix/); [BYOL variants](https://openreview.net/pdf?id=bgQek2O63w) (for self-compression, for example, of actions); literally anything else (use your imagination and/or ML expertise).

 ## Tutorial